akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 Let's look what we got until here.
 Your route from Camel-CMIS to Freemarker looks like this:

 ![Freemarker](img/fuse_cmis_to_freemarker.png)

+Our List now looks like this
+- The ID of a folder where our document will finally land in Liferay :heavy_check_mark:
+- the document file :x:
+- a JSON with the documents name :heavy_check_mark:
+- a multipart/form-data body with the *file* object and the *document* JSON :x:
+- a header with the (basic) authentication :x:
+- to create an url like *{host}:{port}/o/headless-delivery/v1.0/document-folders/{documentFolderId}/documents* :x:
+- to do a POST request with all this information :x:

 The *FileName* and the *CamelCMISContent* are stored in exchange properties and the JSON we need is in the exchange body.